Jagden und Formen: Structure

 The composition is cast into one long movement (the original version has a total duration of 55 minutes and the 2008 version lasts for one hour).
-It is scored for orchestra, consisting of two flutes, an English horn, two clarinets in A, two bass clarinets in B-flat, a contrabass clarinet in B-flat, a bassoon, a contrabassoon, two French horn in F, two trumpets in C, two trombones, a bass tuba, a guitar, an electric bass guitar, a harp, a piano, a very discreet string section, consisting of two violins, a viola, a cello, and a five-stringed double bass, and a relatively large percussion section consisting of three percussion players, playing three antique cymbals, a vibraphone, two sets of tubular bells, eleven nipple gong, eight variously-pitched woodblocks, four differently-sized suspended cymbals, three differently-sized tam-tams, a snare drum, two bass drums, a marimba, two pairs of clash cymbals, six differently-pitched bongo drums, three differently-pitched tom-toms, and a conga.
+It is scored for orchestra, consisting of two flutes, an English horn, two clarinets in A, two bass clarinets in B♭, a contrabass clarinet in B♭, a bassoon, a contrabassoon, two French horn in F, two trumpets in C, two trombones, a bass tuba, a guitar, an electric bass guitar, a harp, a piano, a very discreet string section, consisting of two violins, a viola, a cello, and a five-stringed double bass, and a relatively large percussion section consisting of three percussion players, playing three antique cymbals, a vibraphone, two sets of tubular bells, eleven nipple gong, eight variously-pitched woodblocks, four differently-sized suspended cymbals, three differently-sized tam-tams, a snare drum, two bass drums, a marimba, two pairs of clash cymbals, six differently-pitched bongo drums, three differently-pitched tom-toms, and a conga.

-Rihm refused to describe Jagden und Formen as a concerto for orchestra, even though, just like in many other concertos for orchestra, certain instruments have lengthy solo passages.
+Rihm refused to describe Jagden und Formen as a Concerto for Orchestra, even though, just like in many other concertos for orchestra, certain instruments have lengthy solo passages.
 The piece starts out with a clap of hands by all the musicians on stage and a violin duo, which is later joined by the woodwinds, brass, and percussion and, later on, by the rest of the instrument in the orchestra, using the same structure and thematic material as in Gejagte Form.
 A series of climaxes and calm moments are intersparsed throughout the work.
 The composer uses dotted rhythms and surging quavers, creating a breathless and relentless musical quality.
 It has been described as modernist, evoking the style of Franco Donatoni.